top of page

 Why TikTok and BBC Three Came Together

 For BBC Three, the partnership aligns directly with its mission to identify and develop talent across the UK.
-TikTok provides both the scale and the proximity to creators that enables the BBC to reach new communities and uncover new voices.
+TikTok provides both the scale and proximity to creators that enables the BBC to reach new communities and uncover new voices.

 Fiona Campbell explained:

 “This partnership is about opening real pathways for talent across the UK.
-Creator Lab showed that emerging voices do not just want visibility — they want opportunity, development and a genuine route into broadcast.”
+Creator Lab showed that emerging voices do not just want visibility — they want opportunity, development, and a genuine route into broadcast.”

 For TikTok, TV and film are among the most vibrant and fast-growing fandom categories on the platform.
 Audiences express their passion long before a show lands on television or streaming.